Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 Number of episodes: 6 x 45 minutes

-Why you should stream it: While show creator Aschlin Ditta might be more well known for his collaboration with Catherine Tate (The Catherine Tate Show, Queen Of Oz), his move from comedy to domestic thriller has paid dividends.
+Why you should stream it: While show creator Aschlin Ditta might be more well known for his collaborations with Catherine Tate (The Catherine Tate Show, Queen Of Oz), his move from comedy to domestic thriller has paid dividends.
 First came suspenseful whodunnit The Inheritance.
 Then The Feud followed 18 months later, attracting another high-quality cast including Jill Halfpenny, Ray Fearon, Larry Lamb and Jamie-Lee O’Donnell as they navigate a menacing neighbourhood dispute that makes for tense and essential viewing.

 MobLand

-Stream it in Apps > Paramount+ now
+Stream all episodes in Apps > Paramount+

 What it is: A rivalry between two of London’s biggest crime families erupts into an all-out gang war, resulting in a catastrophic struggle for power amid a crumbling empire.